groundhoggwp/groundhogg/README.txt

 * TWEAKED Removed the "new feature" info card.
 * TWEAKED First & Last name columns have highest priority in the contact table.
 * TWEAKED Clicks in the reports with ?pk= in the URL will be grouped together.
+* TWEAKED You can now pass raw objects to Base_Object so your SQL queries become 1 instead of N+1, super savings!
 * FIXED Tag associations count not working
 * FIXED Meta not being deleted when the associated object is deleted.
 * FIXED Owner being removed when a contact uploads a file through a form on the frontend.
+* FIXED Bounce checker username and password missing at runtime.

 = 2.4.5.4 (2021-04-05) =
 * TWEAKED Better DB cache support for multisite functionality.